Mango (Jamshedpur)

-Mango has the status of a 'city' according to the government through being part of the main city Jamshedpur.
-It is a notified area and is run by its own notified area committee, namely, Mango Notified Area Committee (MNAC).
-The electricity services are provided by the state-run electricity board, JBVNL(Jharkhand Bijli Vitran Nigam Limited).
+It has the status of a 'city' according to the government through being an important part of the main city Jamshedpur and its metropolitan area.
+The city is classified as a notified area and is run by its own notified area committee, namely, Mango Notified Area Committee (MNAC).
+The electricity services are provided by the state-run electricity board Jharkhand Bijli Vitran Nigam Limited (JBVNL).

-Despite being a booming neighborhood and seeing a drastic increase in real estate businesses, this area has been plagued with one of the highest crime rates in the city of Jamshedpur.
-Named "the crime hub of Jamshedpur" by local news websites and journalists, this area has witnessed a significant rise in crime rates over the past decade, Blocks like Ulidih, Azadnagar and Shankusai (Sankosai) being the centres of violent crimes including thefts and shootings.
+Despite witnessing a drastic rise in infrastructure and housing projects, this area has been plagued with one of the highest crime rates in the city of Jamshedpur.
+Termed "the crime hub of Jamshedpur" by local news websites and journalists, this area has witnessed a significant rise in crime rates since the early noughties, Blocks like Ulidih, Azadnagar and Shankusai (Sankosai) being the centres of violent crimes including thefts, shootings and stabbings.